OldGregg570/CST236/writeup.rst

 this template.
 You should consider bugs to be not following the requirements, inaccurate requirements, or code that has no reason for existing (not covered by the requirements):

+#Bug Report

 ISSUE Number: 0

+BRIEF:
-BRIEF: "Was that a question?" response to valid query
+    "Was that a question?" response to valid query

 Steps to reproduce:
     >>> import Interface